 Major Types of Military Ceremonies

 Chinese military ceremonies can be broadly categorized into several types, each with its own purpose and symbolism.
-The most prominent were imperial reviews, triumphal processions, ancestral sacrifices, and oath-taking rituals.
+The most prominent were imperial reviews, triumphal processions, ancestral sacrifices, oath-taking rituals, and the lesser-known Presentation of Captives and Distribution of Spoils ceremonies.

 Imperial Reviews (Grand Reviews)